revatipimparkar/Facial-Emotion-Recognition-in-Humans/README.md

 This project entails implementing a deep learning-based emotion recognition model on the CREMA-D dataset, leveraging facial landmarks and Convolutional Neural Networks (CNN).
 Through the integration of K-fold cross-validation, the model aims to accurately classify five emotions from video-derived image data.
 Python is utilized for development, emphasizing the use of CNN for efficient model training and validation.
+Additionally, after saving the model, a real-time emotion recognition system was created and tested.

 Libraries utilised in this emotion recognition are: